xtendui/xtendui/src/gatsby/markdown/components/slider/position.md

 ## Group

 With `group: Number` you set a number from 0 to 1 to automatically group the slides with a factor of the available `drag.dragger` width.

+It's different from the **automatic grouping of slides activations** because this grouping also **groups the slides position values**.

 <div class="xt-overflow-sub overflow-y-hidden overflow-x-scroll my-5 xt-my-auto w-full">